Skip to main content

-The complete list of topic configurations can be found at: https://kafka.apache.org/documentation/#topicconfigs And we discuss some important topic configurations in the next page.
+The complete list of topic configurations can be found in the Kafka documentation.

 kafka-topics --bootstrap-server localhost:9092 --create --topic configured-topic --partitions 3 --replication-factor 1